OmeWillem/hytalemodding-documentation/SECURITY.md

 ## Contact

-For urgent security matters that cannot be disclosed publicly, please use GitHub's security advisory feature or contact the project maintainers through Discord (available in the README).
+For urgent security matters that cannot be disclosed publicly, please use:
+- GitHub's security advisory feature (preferred)
+- Email: `outreach@itsneil.dev`
+- Discord (available in the README)

 ## Acknowledgments